Skip to content

 One advantage to specialized dryers over bags or other filament storage solutions is that the filament can remain in the dryer while printing, functioning as a filament holder for convenience - storage boxes also cut down on single-use plastic waste when compared to vacuum bags.

-Remember not to store your filament in direct sunlight, even inside bags or a filament dryer - UV exposure weakens filament over time.
+Remember not to store your filament in direct sunlight, even if inside a bag or a filament dryer - UV exposure weakens filament over time.

-Even the best-stored filament has an expiration date, and filament at or over a year old tends to become brittle, leading to failed prints when the filament snaps, or poor strength on finished parts.
+Even the most well-stored filament will degrade over time, and filament that is years old tends to become brittle, leading to failed prints or poor strength on finished parts.